top of page

 The shaking does not isolate us — it restores the possibility of belonging, both to ourselves and to our environment.
 In this sense, kriyas and tremors are not only about personal release; they are also pathways back into relationship and community.

 If you feel curious about your body’s natural capacity to tremble, shake, and release, you might consider exploring this work within a safe and supportive container.
-One option is to join a TRE for 3 group course, or to begin with private in-person or online yoga therapy sessions.
+One option is to join a TRE for 3 group course or to begin with private in-person or online yoga therapy sessions.

 These practices are not quick fixes, but part of a much wider philosophy of healing — honouring the intelligence of prana, balancing the fire of kriya with the nectar of soma, and cultivating embodied belonging at your own pace.
 As TRE founder David Berceli reminds us, this natural shaking response is built into all of us — whether after childbirth, following shock or trauma, or even before something as ordinary as public speaking.
-What may first seem unusual is in fact our body’s ancient design for restoring balance.
+What may first seem unusual is, in fact, our body’s ancient design for restoring balance.

 References